-These 6 ingredient pumpkin paleo cookies are soft, cakey and only 70 calories!
-They’re made in one bowl and are butter and oil free!
-They’re a healthy, gluten free dessert for fall!
+These 6 ingredient Pumpkin Paleo Cookies are soft, cakey and only 70 calories and made in one bowl!
+A healthy, gluten free dessert for fall!

 Welcome back pumpkin seasonnnnnn!

-Like I said in Tuesdays’s pumpkin sugar cookies, it’s happening THIS WEEK.
+Like I said in the pumpkin sugar cookies, it’s happening THIS WEEK.

 Aaaand, you’re either mad at me, or your about to grab my hands and we’re going to spin around happily, while shoveling our face with spice-sweet, soft and chewy healthy pumpkin cookies.
 Maybe these in one hand and some Pumpkin Spice Eggless Chocolate Chip Cookies in the other?